Prefer to save or print this information and take it with you? Download the ebook version.

 Amazon Seller Support

-If you have issues with your Amazon seller account, listings, inventory, Amazon FBA, or reviews you think might be suspicious, you may need to contact Amazon Seller Support.
+If you have issues with your Amazon seller account, listings, inventory, Amazon FBA, or reviews that you think might be suspicious, you may need to contact Amazon Seller Support.
 Inside Seller Central, go to the “Get Support” tab and choose your issue from the drop-down list.
+(Also, have fun with that!
+We’re 92.6% convinced Jeff Bezos hired that particular team to walk you through the 7 Stages of Inferno.)

-Launching a product on Amazon successfully often requires aggressive promotion that may eat into your margin significantly.
+Launching a product on Amazon successfully requires aggressive promotion that may eat into your margins, significantly.
 This is especially true when launching products in more crowded categories.
 But once you’ve established your product on Amazon, your focus needs to be on profitability.

 This is where a profit and loss (or P&L) statement comes in.
 It gives you a more complete picture of your entire business on Amazon.
 You can see a sample below: